-This part applies to all types of development, and provides a consistent area wide approach to access and parking issues that all developments are to address.
-This Part guides development consistent with the KLEP in meeting the aims and objectives within the LEP.
+This part applies to all types of development, and provides a consistent area wide approach to access and parking issues that all developments must address.
+This Part guides development consistent with the KLEP (Local Centres) 2012 in meeting the aims and objectives within the LEP.